 How do I reanalyze my repository?#

-To reflect the most recent configurations for your repository on the Codacy analysis results without waiting for a new commit to trigger the analysis, reanalyze the last commit in your branch or pull request.
+- To update the Codacy analysis results taking into account the most recent configurations for your repository without waiting for a new commit to trigger the analysis

 Instead, you must manually run the client-side tools or wait for them to report the results for a new commit.